AanZee/conventions/general/README.md

 Use tabs instead of spaces when possible in your language.
 Everyone can use different tab widths in there own editor.

 ## Don't use author comments
-Persons will switching projects, clients and jobs.
+Persons will be switching projects, clients and jobs.
 You can better use GIT, humans.txt or a README file.

 ## Be consistent in naming components
 Name your files like your components.
 A SCSS component selector e.g. .blog {} will have the filename _blog.scss.
 A SCSS mixin beautifulGradient will have the filename _beautiful-gradient.scss.